Dick Button: College years

 Button had intended to attend Yale University beginning in the fall of 1947, but deferred a year due to the Olympics.
 Although he had originally been assured that his skating would not be a problem as long as his grades were good, he was later informed that he could not continue competing if he wanted to attend Yale.
 On advice from people from the Skating Club of Boston, Button applied to, and was accepted at, Harvard College.
 Button was a full-time student at Harvard while skating competitively and graduated in 1952 and was a member of The Delphic Club, one of the University's select "Final Clubs".
+He went on to win every international competition he entered for the next four years.

 As reigning and defending champion, as well as being the first skater to perform a double Axel and a flying camel, Button was under pressure to perform a new jump or spin every season.
 In 1949, he performed a 2Lo-2Lo combination.
 He was the winner of the James E. Sullivan Award as the top U.S. amateur athlete of 1949, becoming the first figure skater to win the award.
 In 1950, he performed the 2Lo-2Lo-2Lo.
 In 1951, he performed a 2A-2Lo combination and a 2A-2A sequence.
 For the 1952 Winter Olympics, Button and Lussi began working on a triple jump.
 They settled on training the triple loop.
 Button landed it for the first time in practice in December 1951 at the Skating Club of Boston, and for the first time in exhibition in Vienna following the European Championships.

-1952 Olympic Gold medal
+1952 Olympics

 At the 1952 Winter Olympics, Button had the lead after figures, with nine first places, over Helmut Seibt.
 Button's point total was 1,000.2 to Seibt's 957.7.
-During his free skating, Button successfully landed the triple loop, becoming the first person to complete a triple jump in competition.
-He became the third male figure skater to win two Olympic gold medals after Gillis Grafström and Karl Schäfer.
+During his free skate program, Button successfully landed the triple loop, becoming the first person to complete a triple jump in competition He became the third male figure skater to win two Olympic gold medals after Gillis Grafström and Karl Schäfer.
 He was the last man to defend his Olympic title in figure skating until Yuzuru Hanyu won his second Olympic gold in 2018.
 He repeated as Gold medalist, then went on to defend his titles at the 1952 World Figure Skating Championships and U.S. Championships.